ZhikangXu0112/InterNeg/README.md

 ```
 @inproceedings{Xu2026interneg,
     title={Mind the Way You Select Negative Texts: Pursuing the Distance Consistency in OOD Detection with VLMs},
-    author={ Zhikang Xu and Qianqian Xu and Zitai Wang and Cong Hua and Sicong Li and Zhiyong Yang and Qingming Huang},
+    author={Zhikang Xu and Qianqian Xu and Zitai Wang and Cong Hua and Sicong Li and Zhiyong Yang and Qingming Huang},
     booktitle={Conference on Computer Vision and Pattern Recognition},
     year={2026}
 }